 The standout example is Deborah – everyone knows Deborah – she was a prophetess and judge who led Israel, and very clearly led Barak, the general of the army.
 In fact Barak seems quite dependent on her (Judges 4:1-5:31).

 One woman who is often overlooked in examples of women who taught is King Lemuel’s mother.
-This woman taught her son, a grown man and a king with an inspired message (another woman with a prophetic ministry) that is contained in the sayings of Proverbs 31.
+This woman taught her son, a grown man and a king, with an inspired message that is contained in the sayings of Proverbs 31.
+(She is another woman with a prophetic ministry.)
 Because her words are recorded and included in the Canon of Holy Scripture, the teaching of King Lemuel’s mother has the authority of Scripture.
 (Many Christians believe that Scripture has the highest level of spiritual authority.)
 By being a part of Scripture, the sayings of this woman continue to authoritatively instruct men and women, and even kings.
 As do other words of women that are recorded in Scripture.

 Priscilla is another woman who taught a man about theological things.
 Priscilla, and her husband Aquila, explained “the way of God” more accurately to a Christian minister named Apollos.
-Apollos was an intelligent, educated, well-spoken, up and coming super apostle, but he did not know about Christian baptism.
+Apollos was an intelligent, educated, well-spoken, up and coming super-apostle, but he did not know about Christian baptism.
 Priscilla and Aquila, seeing this lack, explained to him the doctrine of Christian baptism.
 Neither Aquila, Apollos, nor Luke (who records this event in Acts) seem to be concerned that Priscilla apparently took the lead in this conversation and, with Aquila, explained “the way of God more accurately” to a man.
 (See Acts 18:24-26.)
-It is important to note that this event happened in Ephesus.
+It is important to note that this event happened in Ephesus, the same place where Paul sent his letters to Timothy.
 In fact, Priscilla and Aquila led a house church in Ephesus, and later in Rome.
 Priscilla would have had many opportunities to minister and teach in this house church setting where, presumably, men and women gathered (1 Cor 16:19; 2 Tim 4:19).

 Some people argue that Priscilla did not teach but instructed or explained, and at the moment there is a big discussion among some Sydney Anglicans about what “teaching” meant in the Apostolic church.
 This discussion centres on the Greek verb didaskō which is usually translated as “teach”.
-The Greek verb for “explain” in Acts 18:26 for Priscilla and Aquila is not didaskō but it is the same word used in two other occasions in Acts to mean explain or instruct ektithēmi), and as you can see in Acts 11:4 and in Acts 28:23-24, it is used in the context of some weighty theological instruction by some authoritative teachers.
+The Greek verb for “explain” in Acts 18:26 for Priscilla and Aquila is not didaskō but ektithēmi.
+This word is used three times in Acts to mean “explain” or “exhort”.
+As you can see in Acts 11:4 and in Acts 28:23-24, ektithēmi is used in the context of some weighty theological instruction by some authoritative teachers.

 There are still other women that I would love to mention such as Philip’s prophesying daughters who are barely mentioned in Scripture but are mentioned in significant ways by other early church writers such as Eusebius who associates the prophetesses with apostolic gifts, teaching, and foundational ministry.